Plazide/fauna-gql-upload/README.md

 1. You need a `.env` file with a variable called `FAUNADB_SECRET`
 2. You need a valid schema file to upload.
 This file should be located at `./models/schema.gql` relative to the working directory where the command is executed.
 3. To upload functions, you need a directory called `fauna/functions`.
 Within this directory, you should have one `.js` file for each of you functions.
-See [Uploading Functions](#uploading-functions) to see an example of such a file.
+See [Uploading Functions](#uploading-functions) for an example of such a file.
 4. To upload roles, you need a directory called `fauna/roles`.
 Within this directory, you should have one `.js` file for each of your roles.
-See [Uploading Roles](#uploading-roles) to see and example of such a file.
+See [Uploading Roles](#uploading-roles) for an example of such a file.
+5. To upload indexes, you need a directory called `fauna/indexes`.
+Within this directory, you should have one `.js` file for each of your indexes.
+See [Uploading indexes](#uploading-indexes) for an example of such a file.

 If you want to use another environment variable name, another path for the schema, or another functions directory, you could create a `.fauna.json` file.
 It takes the following properties:
 ```json